y-xuann/FIT1008/README.md

 # FIT1008

-This unit focuses on equipping students with essential problem-solving and analytical skills for developing flexible, robust, and maintainable software.
-It covers a broad range of topics, including
+This unit introduces you to core problem-solving, analytical skills, and methodologies essential for developing flexible, robust, and maintainable software.
-- High-level algorithms and data structures: Understanding efficient ways to organize and manipulate data.
+It covers a wide spectrum of concepts, from high-level algorithms and data structures to their efficient implementation and complexity analysis.
+Key topics include:
-- Data types: Exploring different types of data used in programming and how they are represented.
+- Data types and their applications.
-- Algorithmic complexity: Learning to evaluate the performance and efficiency of algorithms.
+- Data structures for efficient data organization.
-- Recursion: Understanding the concept of functions calling themselves to solve problems.
+- Algorithms and their complexity.
-- Translation to assembly language: Translating high-level algorithms into machine-level instructions.
+- Recursion and its practical use in problem-solving.